geopm/geopm/integration/tutorial/iogroup/README.md

 * control_names():

-  ExampleIOGroup provides two controls: "EXAMPLE::STDOUT" and its alias "STDOUT" print a number to standard output.
-  "EXAMPLE::STDERR" and its alias "STDERR" print a number to standard error.
-While these controls are not very useful for real applications, they are provided as an example of the IOGroup interfaces dealing with output to the system.
-Under normal circumstances, printing values within GEOPM should be done through the reporting and tracing features, not through custom controls.
+  ExampleIOGroup provides one control: "EXAMPLE::TMP_FILE_CONTROL" and its alias "TMP_FILE_CONTROL" print a number to the file with the path "/tmp/geopm_example_control.<UID>" where <UID> is the user's uid number.
+While this control is not very useful for real applications, it is provided as an example of the IOGroup interfaces dealing with output to the system.
+Typically a user may or may not have access to a control at runtime.
+In these cases, the control should be pruned from the list of available controls.
+In the case of this example, if the file "/tmp/geopm_example_control.<UID>" does not exist then the control is pruned from the available list of signals and controls.

 * is_valid_control():